 - If you see any other PayPal apps connected, click on Action → Disconnect → Confirm Disconnect.

-Once you’ve made sure there are no other PayPal apps connected to your file, try using the most highly rated solution available to QuickBooks users: a 900+ five-star app Synder.
+Once you’ve made sure there are no other PayPal apps connected to your QuickBooks, try using Synder – a highly rated solution available to QuickBooks users with a staggering 1200+ five stars.
 It doesn’t require a credit card to start a free trial, and you can test how it works before subscribing to a plan.

 How to start:

-- Search for Synder in the My Apps tab in QuickBooks, and connect it to your file.
+- Search for Synder in the My Apps tab in QuickBooks Online, and connect it to your file.

-- Open the app to connect a new payment platform.
-You can start with PayPal, and connect other payment platforms* later if needed.
+- Open the app to connect to a payment platform.
+You can start with PayPal, and connect to other payment platforms* later if needed.

-Any transaction sync can be undone in a click thanks to the Rollback feature, and no duplicates are allowed in.
+Any synced transaction can be undone in a click thanks to the Rollback feature, and no duplicates are allowed into the system.

 Bonus point: With all of your PayPal sales brought in in the background, you can access a sales report at any time directly in Synder.
 Your income statements will also be updated in QuickBooks with all sales transactions present.
 This solves the problem of inflexible reporting in PayPal.